Setting Up A Bitcoin Payment Gateway on Your WooCommerce Shopping Site

 Note: The Bitcoin Cash wallet and Bitcoin wallet are not interchangeable, do not send Bitcoin Cash (BCH) to a Bitcoin Address (BTC), nor BTC to a BCH Address, the coins will be unrecoverable and lost.

 If you have found this article helpful you can follow me at my website: lemsmyth.com, at Publish0x, at LBRY, and at read.cash.

 Thanks for reading!
 If you have found any inaccuracies, please let me know so I can update this article.

-This article has been cross posted at Publish0x and can also be found there.
+This article originally posted at lemsmyth.com has been cross posted at Publish0x read.cash and on the LBRY blockchain.